 Look for where you can save

-Also, while you want to make sure that your dog has enough things to keep them occupied, remember that you don't need to spoil them.
+- While you want to make sure that your dog has enough things to keep them occupied, remember that you don't need to spoil them.
 Buying every cute toy or dog outfit adds up and is unnecessary.
 There are better ways you can show your love for your dog, like an extra-long walk.

 It's worth it

-Making sure you can afford a dog is important since the last thing you want is to get attached to a new furry companion and then realize that you aren't able to meet their needs within your budget.
-Despite the fact that pets are expensive, they're definitely worth it.
-After all, there's nothing better than how excited a dog is to see you when you get home.
+Making sure you can afford a dog is important since the last thing you want is to get attached to your new companion and then realize that you aren't able to meet their needs within your budget.
+Even though pets could be expensive, they're worth it.
+That special welcome look you get from your dog when you get back home is priceless.